When Does "Coriolanus" (1608) Take Place?

 494 BC - 488 BC

-Then, around act 1 scene 7 of the play, the Roman army attacks a town named Corioles (or Corioli) of the real-world Volsci tribe and Martius leads the small regiment which makes the decisive winning move, breaking through the town gates.
+Then, between act 1 scene 7 and act 1 scene 8 of the play, the Roman army attacks a town named Corioles (or Corioli) of the real-world Volsci tribe and Marcius leads the small regiment which makes the decisive winning move, breaking through the town gates.
+In his words, "Alone I fought in your Corioles' walls".
+In act 1 scene 9, the real-world Consul Postumus Cominius Auruncus agrees, "Therefore be it known, / As to us to all the world, that Caius Marcius / Wears this war's garland" (i.e. holds this war's position most worthy of military decoration) and re-christens Caius Marcius as Caius Marcius Coriolanus in appreciation.
 This occurred in the real world in 493 BC.

-Near the end of the narrative, in act 5 scene 3, the audience is shown a narrowly won peace between the Volsci and the Romans brokered by Martius in exile after the urging of his mother and and his wife.
-This is believed to have happened in the real-world in 488 BC.
+Near the end of the narrative, in act 5 scene 3, the audience is shown a narrowly-won peace between the Volsci and the Romans brokered by the traitorous exiled Marcius at the urging of his mother and his wife.
+This is believed to have happened in the real world in 488 BC.

 It was remade in 1962.